StevenLambion/SwiftDuxNavigation/README.md

 SwiftDux Navigation implements deep-link routing for SwiftUI applications.
 It's currently in an early development stage.

 ## Purpose
 The purpose of this library is to provide a stateful, deep-link navigational system for an application.
 In the same way that SwiftUI views represent the application's current state, it does the same for navigation.
-The library implements this through a single navigational state object.
-This state is updated through a reducer function.
-The changes from the navigational state are then propagated throughout the SwiftUI view hierarchy.

-## Features
-- Path-based routing
-- Built-in stack, split, and tab navigational views.
-- API to build custom navigation views.
-- Save and restore the navigation state.
-- Multi-UIScene support
-- URL deep-link support
+It's built to be used on its own or in an existing SwiftDux application.

 ## Live example